Super-stability in the Student-Project Allocation Problem with Ties: Introduction

-The remaining sections of this paper are structured as follows.
-We give a formal definition of the { SPA-S} problem, the { SPA-ST} variant, and the super-stability concept in Sect.~\ref{section:definitions}.
-We describe our algorithm for { SPA-ST} under super-stability in Sect.~\ref{section:algorithm}.
-Further, Sect.~\ref{section:algorithm} also presents our algorithm's correctness results and some structural properties satisfied by the set of super-stable matchings in an instance of { SPA-ST}.
-In Sect.~\ref{emprical-results}, we present the results of the empirical evaluation.
-Finally, Sect.\ \ref{section:conclusions} presents some concluding remarks and potential direction for future work.
+The remainder of this paper is structured as follows.
+We give a formal definition of the {\sc spa-s} problem, the {\sc spa-st} variant, and the super-stability concept in Section \ref{section:definitions}.
+We describe our algorithm for {\sc spa-st} under super-stability in Section \ref{section:algorithm}.
+Further, Section \ref{section:algorithm} also presents our algorithm's correctness results and some structural properties satisfied by the set of super-stable matchings in an instance of {\sc spa-st}.
+In Section \ref{emprical-results}, we present the experimental results obtained from our algorithm's empirical evaluation.
+Finally, Section \ref{section:conclusions} presents some concluding remarks and potential direction for future work.